 Frequently asked questions

 Hotjar is a behavior analytics software that is used for user behavior examination and feedback data to help improve your website by understanding your audience.
-The Observe tool lets you explore heatmaps, the Ask product is used for examining user feedback, and the Engage tool is for hosting user interviews to gather direct reviews
+The Experience Analytics tool lets you explore heatmaps and the Voice of Customer product is used for examining user feedback through interviews and surveys.

 Hotjar provides website owners with an aggregated user behavior view when they browse the website that has Hotjar installed.
 This helps understand how customers use their website, helping improve the user experience.